Alina-Nikiforova/cinema-app/README.md

 🔸get of all films, cinema halls, and sessions;

-🔸get t of all your orders (only the user has access);
+🔸get of all your orders (only the user has access);

 🔸change the session from the shopping cart (only the user has access).